jgnewman/cream-and-sugar/README.md

 ### Quote all text

-As a tradeoff, you will need to surround any floating text with quotes. because cnsx is integrated into the language and is not handled as a separate processing step, the compiler will see any floating text as a bunch of variable names and get very confused.
+As a tradeoff, you will need to surround any floating text with quotes.
+Because cnsx is integrated into the language and is not handled as a separate processing step, the compiler will see any floating text as a bunch of variable names and get very confused.